What is an Insurance Claims and Policy Processing Clerk?

 Insurance Claims and Policy Processing Clerks who work in District of Columbia, Connecticut, or Massachusetts, make the highest salaries.

-How much do Insurance Claims and Policy Processing Clerks make in different U.S. states?
+Below is a list of the median annual salaries for Insurance Claims and Policy Processing Clerks in different U.S. states.

 State | Annual Mean Salary |